Lionel-Rieg/CompCert/INSTALL.md

 ```
 ./configure <platform>
 ```
-If using Kalray's platform, make sure that the k1 tools are on your path Compile (adapt -j# to the number of cores and available RAM)
+If using Kalray's platform, make sure that the kvx tools are on your path Compile (adapt -j# to the number of cores and available RAM)
 ```
 make -j12